Candy Jones: Mind-control claims

 Again with the USO, Jones visited South Vietnam in 1970; she later suspected her visit had some connection to a disastrous attempt to free American prisoners of war from North Vietnam.

 Jones's and Nebel's claims were first made public in 1976 (in Donald Bain's The Control of Candy Jones, published by Playboy Press).
 Nebel apparently accepted his wife's claims, and openly discussed killing Dr. Jensen in revenge.
-However, Nebel was a prankster and a hoaxer of long standing and as he was not above hoaxing his radio audience, some of whom doubted the recovered memories of Candy Jones's past were genuine.
-Later skeptics would argue that an alleged false memory syndrome was a more plausible explanation.
+However, Nebel was a prankster and hoaxer of long standing and as he was not above hoaxing his radio audience, some doubted the recovered memories of Candy Jones's past were genuine.

 Several years later, Jones' story gained more notice after the public disclosure of MK-ULTRA in 1977.

 Bain reported that associates in Jones' modeling schools asserted that Jones indeed had some puzzling absences – supposed business trips where little or no business seemed to be conducted.
 Bain also writes that another piece of evidence came forth when "Candy inadvertently held onto a passport of 'Arlene Grant': Candy in a dark wig and dark makeup".
 Jones says she had no memory of dressing in such an outfit or of posing for a passport in a different name.

 Bain also claimed that a tape-recorded message on an answering machine was left on Jones and Nebel's home telephone number on July 3, 1973:

 This is Japan Airlines calling on oh-three July at 4.10 p.m. ...
 Please have Miss Grant call 759-9100 ... she is holding a reservation on Japan Airlines Flight 5 for the sixth of July, Kennedy to Tokyo, with an option on to Taipei.
 This is per Cynthia that we are calling.

 When Jones telephoned the number and asked for Cynthia, she was told that no one of that name worked at the reservations desk.